-For comprehensive information on the deployment and configuration of virtual storage instances in your environment, refer to the Virtualization Storage section of the Virtualization guide provided by Red Hat.
+For comprehensive information on the deployment and configuration of virtual storage instances in your environment, refer to the Virtualization Deployment and Administration Guide provided by Red Hat.

-26.2.
+27.2.
 DM-Multipath

 Device Mapper Multipathing (DM-Multipath) is a feature that allows you to configure multiple I/O paths between server nodes and storage arrays into a single device.
 These I/O paths are physical SAN connections that can include separate cables, switches, and controllers.
 Multipathing aggregates the I/O paths, creating a new device that consists of the aggregated paths.